L-R Olamitayo, wife, Mrs Nike Monica Okudaye, professional Textile Artist and the author

 CUSTOMER SATISFACTION vs CUSTOMER STARVATION

-I am excited to speak to you in Urhobo language of Delta State, South-Southern Nigeria, all I have said is my people.
-I have always reiterated it that Nigeria is richly blessed in her diversity.
-It is quite unfortunate that our people have through greed devoured this nation.
-May the Lord rescue our nation.
-I remember studying about corruption over the weekend and it seems this nation’s wheel of progress is entangled in it.
+Imoni me, I am excited to speak to you in Urhobo language of Delta State, South-Southern by Go HD 1.1">Nigeria, all I have said is my people.
+I have always reiterated it that by Go HD 1.1">Nigeria is richly blessed in her diversity.
+It is quite unfortunate that our...

 23 Oct 2014